johced/school-db-webshop/README.md

 ## Important note

+If you want to clone repo and try it out on localhost, do so from develop branch.

 We have developed the project in localhost environment, when deploying to Heroku, we needed to add uploads folder and change some links.
 Hence we chose to only work with feature/branches -> develop and then work directly within main when updating live/Heroku deployment.

 ## Background